johnxu21/johnxu21.github.io/teaching/CS473-Fall2022/refactoring/refactoring_assistants.md

 * [IntelliJ IDE](https://www.jetbrains.com/idea/) (you can use [Eclipse](https://www.eclipse.org/) at your discretion, but it may require some adaptations for the project we are using during the lab sessions)
 * [JPacman](https://github.com/johnxu21/jpacman) repository.
 * [CodeScene](https://codescene.com/) - **no** installation necessary, but it requires a GitHub account.
 This tool integration with GitHub allows it to visualize your repositories.
 The Technical Debt part show refactoring targets.
 The Code Biomarkers show a more detailed analysis of smells but it is only available to paid subscribers.
-* [RefactoringMiner](https://github.com/tsantalis/RefactoringMiner/tree/intellij-psi) is an API/tool that detects the history of refactorings applied to a project.
+* [RefactoringMiner](https://github.com/tsantalis/RefactoringMiner/tree/intellij-psi) is a Refactoring-aware API/tool that detects the history of refactorings applied to a project.
 * [SonarQube](https://www.sonarqube.org/) is a tool/platform that performs static analysis on source codes.
 Download the free community edition.

 <br/>